By Caroline Cox, 2005; Revised 2009 and links updated 2020

 You can make simple traps for caterpillars from ordinary corrugated cardboard.
 Use a four-inch-wide strip and wrap it snugly around the tree trunk.
 The corrugation should be vertical (up and down the trunk).
 You can use staples to attach the cardboard to the trunk; it should be at least a foot and a half above the ground.
 Caterpillars will crawl under the cardboard and use the "tunnels" as protected spots to spin their cocoons.
 Once they have spun their cocoons, remove the cardboard and destroy it.4 The trick to using this method is timing it properly.
 You can catch the overwintering generation of caterpillars by putting up bands in August and destroying them between November and January.4 For other generations, watch the traps and destroy and replace them when you see cocoons.6

-The Home Orchard Society has written hands-on advice about bagging apples with paper bags and even nylon footies.
-See resource list at the end of this article for links to this information.
+The Home Orchard Society has hands-on advice about bagging apples with paper bags and even nylon footies.8,9

 Codling Moth Virus

-The codling moth granulovirus offers "potential for effective and selective control"9 of codling moth and "has been considered the most effective biological control agent ever tested against the codling moth."8 The virus is available commercially and should be applied weekly for best results.8 According to their manufacturers, "inert" ingredients in commercial codling moth granulovirus products include glycerin, water, and insect parts associated with growing the virus.10,11
+The codling moth granulovirus offers "potential for effective and selective control"11 of codling moth and "has been considered the most effective biological control agent ever tested against the codling moth."10 The virus is available commercially and should be applied weekly for best results.10 According to their manufacturers, "inert" ingredients in commercial codling moth granulovirus products include glycerin, water, and insect parts associated with growing the virus.12,13

 A wide range of nonchemical solutions for codling moth problems are available.
 By using a combination of the techniques summarized in this article, you can have worm-free and pesticide-free apples and pears in your backyard.